solomonchidera/alx-system_engineering-devops/0x19-postmortem/README.md

 **Issue Summary**

-From 9:22 am, Most Users that were online noticed that request made to our discord bot, returned nothing but "The application did not respond" error by 9:25 it was confirmed that 100% of our users were facing this issue, no one could make a successful request with a valid response, The root cause of this outage was replit tab that was closed since we where hosting then on replit.
+From 9:22 am, April 10, 2024, Most Users that were online noticed that request made to our discord bot, returned nothing but "The application did not respond" error by 9:25 it was confirmed that 100% of our users were facing this issue, no one could make a successful request with a valid response, The root cause of this outage was replit tab that was closed since we where hosting then on replit.